 If you've seen the 1975 film "Jaws," then you might think that a little New England town called Amity Island is the most dangerous place for shark attacks.
 The idyllic and quaint resort town became a place of horror, as screaming filled the air and blood turned the ocean red.
 It seemed like it would never be safe to go back into the water.
 Even the boat of movie stars that saved the day in the first film couldn't stop the sharks from returning in the sequels.

 So before you load up the car for a beach trip, take a look at this list of places that rank high for shark attacks.
 That's not to say you shouldn't go.
-After all, shark attacks are rare, with only 71 attacks and one fatality occurring in 2007 [source: ISAF].
+After all, shark attacks are rare, with only 137 attacks and 11 fatalities occurring worldwide in 2021 [source: ISAF].
 You should probably worry more about rip tides, jellyfish and car accidents than unexpectedly meeting one of these fearsome fish.
-But it's definitely worth reviewing the tips to avoid a shark attack before swimming at any of these 10 spots.
+But it's definitely worth reviewing the tips to avoid a shark attack before swimming at any of these 10 locations.